japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingAggregationStateManager.md

   key: UnsafeRow): Unit
 ----

-Removes the key-value pair from the given <<spark-sql-streaming-StateStore.adoc#, state store>> per key
+Removes the key-value pair from the given <<spark-sql-streaming-StateStore.md#, state store>> per key

-Used exclusively when <<spark-sql-streaming-StateStoreSaveExec.adoc#, StateStoreSaveExec>> physical operator is executed (directly or indirectly as a <<spark-sql-streaming-WatermarkSupport.adoc#removeKeysOlderThanWatermark-StreamingAggregationStateManager-store, WatermarkSupport>>)
+Used exclusively when <<spark-sql-streaming-StateStoreSaveExec.md#, StateStoreSaveExec>> physical operator is executed (directly or indirectly as a <<spark-sql-streaming-WatermarkSupport.md#removeKeysOlderThanWatermark-StreamingAggregationStateManager-store, WatermarkSupport>>)

 | values
 a| [[values]]